meksriunaitesandra/gender_statistics/README.md

 ### Structure of project documents

 * File with project code is named 'gender_differences.ipynb'
-* Data is available in directory `data`
+* Data and metadata files are available in directory `data`
-    * 'Data1.csv', 'Data2.csv' - data
-    * 'Metadata.csv', 'Metadata2.csv' - metadata

 ### About the data
 #### Source